Human Papillomavirus, HPV

 Can I get HPV from someone performing oral sex on me?

 Yes.
-HPV is spread by skin-to-skin contact, primarily during sexual relations, even if a wart is not visible.
+HPV spreads via skin-to-skin contact, primarily during sexual contact, even if a wart is not visible.
 HPV infections are most commonly found in the genital area, anus and mouth.
 An increasing number of oral and tonsillar cancers are caused by high-risk strains of HPV thought to be related to an increase in oral sex.

 If I have a wart removed, will it come back?

 Because HPV is a virus, your immune system plays a role in whether your warts recur.
-In some cases they do return; however, in the majority of cases, the infection clears within two years.
-However, because the virus hides in lower-level tissue, it is impossible to know if the virus is completely eliminated or just suppressed to such a low level that it's hard to detect.
+In the majority of cases, the infection clears within two years.
+However, because the virus hides in lower-level tissue, it is impossible to know if the virus is gone or just suppressed to such a low level that it's hard to detect.

 If I use a condom, can I still get (or spread) HPV?

 Yes.
-Unfortunately, condoms do not provide complete protection against HPV because they do not cover all the possible infection sites, which include the genital area, anus and mouth.
+Studies have shown that condoms reduce the risk of HPV infections but are not completely protective.
+Condoms do not provide complete protection against HPV because they do not cover all the possible infection sites, which include the genital area, anus and mouth.
 This does not mean you should not use them.
-While condoms are not foolproof, they provide the best available protection, especially for those who have several sexual partners.
-Studies have shown that condoms do reduce the risk of HPV infections but are not completely protective.
+While condoms are not foolproof, they provide the best available protection, especially for those who have multiple sexual partners.

 Yes.
 Having HPV increases the likelihood that a woman may have other sexually transmitted diseases or cervical cancer.
-Although only certain types of HPV cause cervical cancer, it is important that women of all ages have a regular gynecologic exam and all the recommended screening tests including testing for other STDs including chlamydia, gonorrhea and HIV, if necessary.
+Although only certain types of HPV cause cervical cancer, it is important that women of all ages have regular gynecologic exams and all the recommended screening tests.
+These tests include those that screen for chlamydia, gonorrhea and HIV, if necessary.
 Talk with your health care professional about how often you should be tested.

 How does HPV affect my fertility?

 HPV is not like other sexually transmitted diseases (such as chlamydia) that can affect your fertility.
 Of greater concern is that a high-risk HPV strain can lead to cervical cancer.
-In addition, certain HPV treatments may cause scarring or damage the cervix (such as LEEP or cone biopsy), which may impair fertility, so it is important to discuss the options with your health care professional.
+In addition, certain HPV treatments may cause scarring or damage the cervix (such as LEEP or cone biopsy), which may impair fertility or impact a pregnancy (for example, increased risk of premature delivery), so it is important to discuss the options with your health care professional.
+These complications are not common and, if treatment is needed, it is important to have it.

 What is the best treatment for HPV?